ismi101/Simple-Food-Recognition-Program/README.md

         Spaghetti   (16 images)

-("/new_test") #subdirectory containing untrained images taken from my university's cafe/shops to be used to test the model.
+("/new_test") #subdirectory containing untrained images taken from my university's cafe/shops to be used to test the model and display results.